matplotlib/matplotlib.org/README.md

 * Create a DigitalOcean API token, and pass it to the inventory generator by setting the `DO_API_TOKEN` environment variable.
 * Set the vault decryption password of the ansible vaulted file with our secrets.
-This may be done by setting the `VAULT_PASSWORD` environment variable.
+This may be done by setting the `ANSIBLE_VAULT_PASSWORD_FILE` environment variable to point to a file containing the password.
 * Download all the collections the playbooks depend on with the following
   command:
   ```